What does it mean to major in Arabic?

 Why is the University of Mississippi a good place to major in Arabic?

 We train students to be global professionals with superior levels of Arabic language skills.
-The recently approved federally funded Arabic Flagship Program will support students abroad and provide more faculty and tutors for additional support on campus.
+The federally funded Arabic Flagship Program will support students abroad and provide more faculty and tutors for additional support on campus.

-Today’s global climate has garnered heightened interest in the Arab World in general and its language and culture in particular.
+Today’s global climate has garnered heightened interest in the Arab world in general and its language and culture in particular.
 To meet the demands for Arab language specialists to work in the public, private and governmental sectors, the University of Mississippi works hand-in-hand with the Croft Institute for International Studies and the Center for Intelligence and Security Studies to produce the most marketable graduate possible to ensure occupational security in the civilian and military sectors.

 Arabic majors have a wide variety of outside-the-classroom opportunities for language learning.